Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Not Testing on Hidden Area

 Before applying any conditioner to your leather items, it’s crucial to test it on a hidden area first.
 This step is often overlooked, but it can prevent potential damage to the leather.
-Different leather types and finishes react differently to conditioners, so it’s important to make sure that the product you’re using is compatible with your specific leather item.
+Different leather and finishes react differently to conditioners, so it’s important to make sure that the product you’re using is compatible with your specific leather item.
 By testing the conditioner on a small, inconspicuous area, you can ensure that it won’t cause any discoloration or damage to the leather before applying it to the entire surface.

 Applying Too Frequently